-- (2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: - (A) The purpose underlying the specific development standard proposed for adjustment is: - (i) Clearly inapplicable to the proposed development; or - (ii) Equally or better met by the proposed development.
+(2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: (A) The purpose underlying the specific development standard proposed for adjustment is:

 Given the residual nature of the property from the 17th street extension, and with the pressing demand for multi-family housing it is difficult to maximize affordable, market rate housing without an adjustment.
 The 70' depth of the lot will always be impossible without exceeding the 300% ratio (width to depth ratio).
-If you average the area of lot 1 and 2, they are more than the

-6,000sf minimum lot size.
+If you average the area of lot 1 and 2, they are more than the 6,000sf minimum lot size.
 The average depth when you add the 16' alley width exceeds the 70' depth.